Accessibility Statement for Cultures (A112)

 Working with others

-You will be asked to work with other students by contributing to online forums.
-Your contribution to online forums is assessed as part of four of the tutor-marked assignments (TMAs) on the module.
+You will be encouraged to participate in online forums.
+Your contribution to dedicated online forum threads is assessed as part of four of the tutor-marked assignments (TMAs) on the module.
 If you have trouble working online or working with others reasonable adjustments will be made for you where possible.

 Diagrams and other visual content